Pinging Search Engines

 A ping is basically an HTTP GET request that, in the context of a Google Sitemap, is sent to a search engine to notify of the need to re-crawl the Sitemap.

-SiteTree can ping Google both upon request, and automatically whenever a new web page is published.
-When the notification concerns the Google Sitemap, SiteTree always pings Bing and Yahoo! as well.
+SiteTree can ping Google both upon request and automatically whenever a new web page is published.
+When the ping concerns the Google Sitemap, SiteTree always pings Bing and Yahoo! as well.

-The main element of the user interface of the pinging facility is a bubble that can be made visible by hovering over the coloured dot you find in the SiteTree Dashboard.
-The bubble is intended to give detailed informations about the pinging events and to provide the user with a labour-saving mean to send pings.
+The main element of the user interface of the pinging facility is the Pinging Bar, designed to be inconspicuous yet always visible, as to give immediately accessible information about the pinging events and to provide the user with a labour-saving mean to send pings on request.

 About the Automatic Pinging

 For the News Sitemap the automatic pinging is always ON, and cannot be disabled.
-Instead for the Google Sitemap is turned OFF by default, and can be enabled at any time by clicking on the switch control you find in the upper-right corner of the Pinging Bubble.
+Instead for the Google Sitemap is turned OFF by default, and can be enabled at any time by clicking on the switch control you find in the Pinging Bubble, accessible by hovering over the Pinging Dot.

 When the automatic pinging is enabled, pings are sent whenever the permalink of a newly published page is added to the Sitemap, regardless of whether or not the Pinging-On-Request is temporarily idle.